sdias/win-10-virtual-desktop-enhancer/docs/issue-page.md

 If you are reporting a problem or a bug, please include as much details as you can, for example:

-- which version of the program are you using?
+- Which version of the program are you using?
-- what happened when you experienced the problem?
+- What happened when you experienced the problem?
 What were you expecting to happen instead?
-- is this a recurring issue or a one-time event?
+- Is this a recurring issue or a one-time event?
-- have you tried anything to solve it?
+- Have you tried anything to solve it?
 Have you had any form of success?

 #### Example of an useless issue